thearchitector/dotfiles-arch/README.md

 ## Disk setup

-Once you have a bootable ISO USB, you can restart your computer and boot into it manually through your manual boot menu.
-The ISO should automatically login as root and you should be placed in the root user's home directory.
+Once you have a bootable ISO USB, you can restart your computer and boot into it manually through your BIOS/UEFI boot menu.
+The ISO should automatically login as root and place you into the root home directory.
 You can verify this is the case by running `ls` and checking if there is a file called `install.txt`.

 ### Configuring Wi-Fi